 How is dental abscess treated?

 The goal of dental abscess treatment is to get rid of infection immediately and then restore gum and dental health.
-Therefore, your dentist will treat tooth abscess by draining the pus first.
+Therefore, your dentist will treat a tooth abscess by draining the pus first.
 Your dentist or endodontist work out the treatment options through:

 - Surgical incision/draining the abscess.

-The dentist and endodontist will make small incision (cuts) on the abscess to drain the pus.
+The dentist and endodontist will make a small incision (cuts) on the abscess to drain the pus.
 This allows for swelling to diminish and the abscessed mass area to rupture.
 They will then wash and disinfect the area with salt water.